koderjoker/gsoc-internetarchive-2019/README.md

 My Google Summer of Code experience has undoubtedly been an amazing experience and has not only helped me grow as a developer, but also as an individual.
 Not only did I learn new technologies and gain further mastery over previously known ones, but also I’ve become a better communicator and a more confident person.

+### Future work and involvement in the community
+In the immediate future I plan to iterate on my work on the mobile topnav and make revisions to it based on feedback to help it reach production, and later on extend its utility to desktop as well.
+I'm also interested in helping out with the book sponsorship program.

+I would also like to continue helping out newcomers and support any upcoming open source initiatives, as Hacktoberfest was my entry to the Internet Archive.